Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.77 team ERA that ranks 26th among all MLB pitching staffs.
+- The Reds have a 4.75 team ERA that ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to allow 133 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to surrender 134 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- The lefty's most recent appearance was on Tuesday against the San Francisco Giants, when he tossed six innings, surrendering two earned runs while allowing four hits.
+- In his last time out on Tuesday, the righty tossed 2 2/3 innings against the San Francisco Giants, giving up four earned runs while surrendering four hits.

-- In 11 games this season, the 25-year-old has an ERA of 4.78, with 7 strikeouts per nine innings.
-Opponents are batting .240 against him.
+- The 29-year-old has put together a 7.22 ERA and 7.6 strikeouts per nine innings in 16 games this season, while allowing a batting average of .313 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.